gjsieben/access-codes-buddypress/README.md

 * License: GPLv2

 # Description
 You want people can register on your blog, but you want to filter them?
 Create codes, share them, track the codes, track the users.
 Just easy as it seems!
-Don't let everyone register ;)
+Don't let everyone register (otherwise you wouldn't use this plugin). ;)

 # Installation
 1. Extract the plugin folder from the downloaded ZIP file.
 2. Upload Access Codes folder to your /wp-content/plugins/ directory.
 3. Activate the plugin from the "Plugins" page in your Dashboard.
-4. Go to settings!
+4. Go to settings, and create a code.
+Right now, only about (10?) codes can be active at a time, but a code tweak can adjust this.

 # A Word on Development
 This plugin was originally developed by Mediatricks, but wasn't compatible with BuddyPress.